veeso-dev/blog.veeso.dev/blog/post-4/index-en.md

 ---
-date: '2023-05-13 00:00:00'
+date: "2023-05-13 00:00:00"
-slug: 'how-to-access-an-smb-share-with-rust-on-windows'
+slug: "how-to-access-an-smb-share-with-rust-on-windows"
-title: 'How to access an SMB share with Rust (on Windows)'
+title: "How to access an SMB share with Rust (on Windows)"
-description: 'A step-by-step guide to access SMB share on Windows with Rust stdlib'
+description: "A step-by-step guide to access SMB share on Windows with Rust stdlib"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-tutorials
-reading_time: '4'
+reading_time: "4"
 ---

 ## Introduction